Three quiet days on the Maine coast.

 Off-season Portland still has lobster rolls — and rooms under $180.

 Read the dispatch →An independent travel magazine and deal radar.
-We listen to readers, watch fares across eight booking partners, and write it up plainly.
+We listen to readers, watch fares via a single comparison-search partner, and write it up plainly.
 You book direct with the partner.

 Voyage Talks works out of 175 State Street in downtown Springfield, Massachusetts — close enough to the Berkshires, the Cape, and Logan to road-test a long weekend, far enough from the trade-show circuit to write honestly.
-We are a trade name, not a company, and we never take a payment from a reader.
+We never take a payment from a reader.
 Read on; book where it makes sense.

 More about Voyage Talks